-Tracking the daily patient list is essential, but the responsibility of creating and signing notes for each patient encounter is critical.
-Physicians on a tight schedule may intend to create or finalize notes in a timely manner, but often fall behind in their schedule or have a desire to review the notes later for accuracy, leaving notes in limbo (or absent altogether).
-In many cases the physician is unaware of the negative impact they have on the billing process, and how simple omissions like an attestation can bring the process to a grinding halt.
-Until notes are finalized, the coders’ hands are tied.
-Once completed, the physician can still hold up the process if coders or billers require the physician to clarify content within those notes or regarding the codes.
+While tracking the daily patient list is crucial, creating and signing notes for each patient encounter is even more critical.
+Physicians with tight schedules may intend to complete notes promptly, but they often fall behind in their schedule or want to review the notes for accuracy later.
+This leaves notes in limbo, impacting the medical billing process.
+Physicians are often unaware of the negative impact their actions have on the billing process, such as simple omissions like an attestation, which can halt the process.
+Until notes are finalized, coders are unable to proceed.
+After notes are completed, physicians may still slow the process if coders or billers need clarifications on content or codes.

-Coders can also hold up or affect the revenue cycle when key criteria are overlooked or misinterpreted within the notes, leading either to undercoding (lessening the monies owed a practice) or overcoding (exposing the practice to Recovery Audit Contractor (RAC) and commercial payor audits.
+Coders can also contribute to delays in the revenue cycle if they overlook or misinterpret key criteria within the notes, leading to undercoding (reducing owed amounts) or overcoding (exposing practices to audits).

-These delays and oversights on the front end affect a biller’s ability to capture revenue on the back end.
-And each party is pointing a finger at the other player.
-Simple oversights like these add to unnecessary administrative workload, stretching resources that could be better directed toward patient care.
+These delays and oversights on the front end directly impact billers’ ability to capture revenue on the back end.
+Each party involved tends to blame the other, leading to unnecessary administrative burdens and straining resources that could be better allocated to patient care.

-For delays in payments made by insurance payors, the RCM team as a whole needs to create a universal standard business contract for all providers, based on quality metrics, complexity of care, and the time spent on patients, which ideally should include direct and indirect patient care times.
+To address payment delays from insurance payors, the RCM team can establish a universal standard business contract for all providers.
+This contract could be based on factors like quality metrics, care complexity, and time spent on patients, including direct and indirect patient care times.

 Digital platforms focused on this area provide transparency to points in the RCM process where claims are held up.
 By utilizing technology to minimize unnecessary follow-ups, the process becomes more efficient.
 This enhances the focus of each team member, enabling the redirection of resources toward patient care.